Misali Island

 Misali Island (Kisiwa cha Misali, in Swahili) is an island located in Ndagoni ward of Chake Chake District in Pemba South Region, Tanzania, located off the west coast of Pemba Island, in the Zanzibar Archipelago.

 Cultural and religious significance

 According to local legend, Prophet Hadhara declared the island itself a prayer mat when none was available.
-The northern beach faces Mecca, and the name "Misali" comes from the Swahili word for "prayer mat."
+The northern beach faces Mecca, and the name "Misali" comes from the Swahili word for "prayer rug."

 The island’s sacred status has influenced environmental practices.
 In the 1990s, NGOs such as CARE International worked with religious leaders to promote sustainable fishing, aligning conservation with Islamic values.
 A PBS documentary highlighted how imams quoted Quranic verses to encourage reef protection, such as “Allah does not love the wasters” (7:31).

 A 2005 BBC report documented resistance to early conservation efforts until religious leaders emphasized Quranic obligations.
 One fisherman remarked, “It’s easy to ignore the government, but no-one can break God’s law.”